Rocket Mortgage: Rocket Mortgage

-2015–2020
+2015–2021

+The platform was developed under the leadership of then-president and CMO Jay Farner, who intended to create a "push-button" mortgage experience.
+Following the launch, Farner was promoted to CEO of Quicken Loans (now Rocket Mortgage) in 2017, succeeding Bill Emerson.

 In 2015, the company developed an online only mortgage process called "Rocket Mortgage."
 In its first full year, the Rocket Mortgage platform funded $7 billion in closed loans.

 In 2019, the company became the first mortgage lender to perform electronic closings (eClosings) in all 50 states.
 That year the company doubled its mortgage originations.

 2021–present

 In March 2021, the company was the number one mortgage lender by overall business in the United States, a title it held until October 2022.

 On May 12, 2021, Quicken Loans announced that it would be rebranded to Rocket Mortgage, by July 31, 2021.

-In 2021, Rocket Community Fund announced an investment of $500 million in Detroit, to be spent over the course of 10 years.
-In 2023 the company announced that its team members, along with those from partner companies, have spent 1 million hours volunteering in the community.

-In March 2025, Rocket Companies announced its acquisition of real estate brokerage Redfin in a $1.75 billion all-stock deal, and rival mortgage lender Mr. Cooper in a $9.4 billion all-stock deal.

 In 2025, Rocket Mortgage introduced the RocketRentRewards program, that offers up to $5,000 to help renters become homeowners.

-The company's Super Bowl LIX ad included a live sing along to the song Take Me Home, Country Roads.